Fixed vs. Variable Loans: What’s the Difference?

 Disadvantages of a variable rate loan include:

-- Can result in higher borrowing costs if interest rates rise
+- This can result in higher borrowing costs if interest rates rise

 - Monthly payments will vary according to the current benchmark interest rate